×

 Parametric Design (1)

-Parametric designers are high-in-demand in every sector of the economy.
+Parametric designers are high in demand in every sector of the economy.
 From automobile to architecture and fashion design - parametric designers are redefining creativity.
+In India, the salary of a parametric designer can range from ₹420,000 to ₹960,000 per year for entry-level roles making it a lucrative field.

 A parametric designer creates a set of parameters and rules to generate a multitude of design variations.
 Following this, they analyze the suitability of every design in the context of their design problem and user.
-The use of softwares such as Grasshopper, ArchiCAD, Rhinoceros 3D, and Fusion 360 to produce innovative designs makes parametric designing a creative job for architects.
+The use of software such as Grasshopper, ArchiCAD, Rhinoceros 3D and Fusion 360 to produce innovative designs makes parametric designing a creative job for architects.

 What does a Design Technology Specialist do?